 Rather make a gift?
 Try these easy homemade gifts:

-- A Great Massage– Get this digital massage course and learn how to give your love a great massage at home!
+- A Great Massage – Get this digital massage course and learn how to give your love a great massage at home!
 Cheaper than a massage package and great because you also get quality time together!
 Don’t worry, it is all PG rated!
+Make homemade massage butter to go with the gift!

-How do you celebrate Valentine’s day?
-What are you doing this year?
+How do you celebrate Valentine’s Day?
 Do any of these ideas sound like something you’ll try?
 Share below!